-6.2.1 Security needs in a Wireless Sensor Network
+5.2.1 Security needs in a Wireless Sensor Network

-A WSN may not rely on a fixed infrastructure: in a Mobile Ad-hoc NETwork (MANET), sensors depend each other's to keep the network connected, resulting in increased vulnerability to security attacks.
-The design of a security scheme to assure the safety of the network during the nodes deployment and during the lifespan of the network is essential and must take into account several network characteristics:
+A WSN may not rely on a fixed infrastructure: in a Mobile Ad-hoc Network (MANET), sensors depend on each other to keep the network connected, resulting in increased vulnerability to security attacks.
+The design of a security scheme to assure the safety of the network during the deployment of the nodes and during the lifespan of the network is essential and must take into account several network requirements:

-- Availability: network services survival in case of service denial; - Confidentiality: information is not disclosed to illegitimate entities; - Integrity: integrity of the delivered message; - Authentication: capability of each node to identify the others; - Non-repudiation: message origins cannot be disclaimed.
+- Availability: network services survival in case of service denial, - Confidentiality: information is not disclosed to illegitimate entities, - Integrity: integrity of the delivered message, - Authentication: capability of each node to identify the others, - Non-repudiation: message origins cannot be disclosed.